Font Display Swap: Complete Guide

 Key Takeaways

-- • swap: Best for most cases—shows fallback immediately, swaps when ready
+- • swap: Best for most cases.
+Shows fallback immediately and swaps when ready

 - • fallback: Short block period (100ms), limited swap window